falkr/ttm4175/pages/iot-devices.md

 :report: Document your application with the help of a series of screen shots and a description.
 Explain your idea, show the code, and explain how it works.

+:task: Remember to go back to the reflection task above about how to use a new API.

 # Optional Homework